Yogendraofficial7/VirtualBoxes/Ubuntu_20.04/README.md

 ## How to use Packer to create Ubuntu 20.04 Vagrant boxes

 ```
-i have windows 11 os, install below tools with versions
+I have windows 11 os, install below tools with versions

 D:\PACKER\UBUNTU-PACKER>vagrant --version
 Vagrant 2.2.16